Ultimo aggiornamento 26 July 2023

 Kites are little miracles of technical perfection.
 Built with essential elements, painted or printed paper, bamboo sticks and cotton threads, they combine constructive wisdom and artistic beauty with the substance of play and the sense of spontaneous momentum.
 The construction of these flying forms, created together with Fabrizio Di Pietro, is often based on traditional Japanese typologies such as: the square kite (hamamatsu), the lozenge kite (tosa), the rectangular kite (edo), the hexagonal kite (rokkaku).
 The glaze is made with handcrafted Japanese paper or with Korean paper or paper from the Far East, from the regions of Nepal or India.

 Also on display are some photos of kite flying, flights coordinated by Claudio del Greco and Ettore Carta of the Roman kite group Greko Kite, the photographs are by Fabio Massimo Fioravanti.

-The day’s program is completed by the guided tour of the historic garden of the Institute, former site of the Botanical Gardens of Rome.
+In addition, on both days it will be possible to take guided tours inside the historic garden of the Institute, former site of the Botanical Garden of Rome.

-9 October 2022: at 10.15 am guided tour of the historic garden; 11.15 am visit to the exhibition “Paper Flights” accompanied by the artist Anna Onesti.
+Saturday 24: 10.15 am guided tour of the historic garden; 11.30 am visit to the exhibition and conversation with the artist Anna Onesti

 ICPAL – Via Milano, 76 – 00184 Rome (RM)